 Gas prices rose from last week: See how much here

-Regional gas prices rose last week and reached an average of $3.41 per gallon of regular fuel on Monday, up from last week's price of $3.35 per gallon, according to the U.S. Energy Information Administration.
+Regional gas prices rose for the second consecutive week and reached an average of $3.42 per gallon of regular fuel on Monday, up from last week's price of $3.41 per gallon, according to the U.S. Energy Information Administration.

 The average fuel price in the Lower Atlantic region has risen about 7 cents since last month.
 According to the EIA, gas prices across the region in the last year have been as low as $2.88 on Dec.
 18, 2023, and as high as $3.66 on Aug.
 7, 2023.